Posted by Jon Krouner on Mar 21, 2018 9:53:59 AM

 B Vitamins, specifically folate and B12, play an essential role in women’s metabolism and reproductive health.* B Vitamins support cellular processes to help reduce stress, prevent fatigue and boost mood.* A lack of Vitamin B can contribute to weakness, fatigue, digestive issues, muscle weakness, vision loss and shortness of breath.

-Vitamin B is also important for expecting mothers as it’s found in prenatal multivitamins.
-Folate and B12 are critical for a healthy pregnancy as they contribute to a baby’s growth and development.
+Vitamin B is also important for expecting mothers and is also found in prenatal multivitamins.
+Folate and B12 are critical for a healthy pregnancy as they contribute to a baby’s neural development.*

 Vitamin D3 is required by the body to absorb calcium, and support bone growth and density.* However, many individuals don’t get enough Vitamin D whether it’s from a dietary inadequacy, lack of sunlight or inability to synthesize it.* A lack of Vitamin D can result in bone pain, muscle weakness and cognitive impairment in elderly patients.